Oka Trees of HopeHB

 Social and Community Co-benefits:

-- Nearly 10,000 20-pound bags of apples donated to area schools and food shelves annually
+- Apples donated to area schools and food shelves annually

 - Locally sourced labor for project implementation and maintenance